Cuberick-Orion/CIRR/Test-split_server.md

 >
 > Nevertheless, please DO NOT upload any file containing sensitive information.
 We are not responsible for any related incidents.

+#### Updates

+* **May 2025** We encountered a network outage on 16 May 2025, the main test server is now offline.
+For now please refer to the [backup test server](https://cirr.jyu.one/).
+* **May 2025** We have replaced reCAPTCHA with hCaptcha, users that previously relied on VPN to submit should experience less errors.

 ## Generating the Prediction Files for Upload

 ### The Easiest Way